 Detailing your family lineage is very important.
 Do you know why your family history is just as important?
-Most people may not think that there is a difference between the two.
+Most people may not think that there is a difference between the two, check it.
 It seems that people use the two words in the same way as tracing family ancestry.

 In fact, genealogy websites often advertise using the words family history.
 What you find however are websites that have you search books, family tree records, census records, or other such archives.
 Of course, with the above search methods, you are simply discovering your family roots.

 In some circumstances, the history of your family means a very specific part of your life.

 For example, the U.S. Department of Health & Human Services has a web page on itsí site www.hhs.gov/familyhistory.
 This website is the "Surgeon Generalís family history initiative, to encourage all American families to learn more about their family health history".

 The goal of the governmentís website is to focus on tracing illnesses suffered by oneís parents, grandparents, and other blood relatives.
 The idea of course is to predict disorders that appear generation after generation in order to prevent or minimize the effects of potential health problems.